How ConsumerAffairs uses cookies

 Jump to insight

-The cost of repairs depends on the material and horsepower of your unit, and the problem’s complexity.
+Repair costs depend on your unit’s material and horsepower and the problem’s complexity.

 Jump to insight